shreyaawari28/Basic-WebDev-Projects-/Practice_FlexBox/README.md

 - No JavaScript functionality
 - No responsiveness for different screen sizes
-- Static layout focused only on learning Flexbox concepts
+- Static layout focused only on learning Flexbox
 - Minimal styling, focused on fundamentals

 These limitations are intentional for learning purposes.